Rajschouhan/MACC/README.md

 6   New Branch bnai Hero2 or usme Hero2 bnya section pura ab use appjs me import kr lenge taki ye component ui pr dikhe.
 5   component/hero1.jsx bnya fir humne means FIRST Section isme Ek SECTION ME Container me humne Framer-Motion lgya hai ,img k niche 4 boxes pr array lgya hai.
 6   Now we will go with Section 3 , i.e Services .
 7   creating new component SERVICES.
-8
+    this service section have our services cards.
+8   after this we have our new Portfolio section , in which we have projects .
+9   Next we have , Testimonials Section.